Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.Name.md

 ### Configure with Azure template

-You could ensure that `acrName` parameter meets naming requirements by using `MinLength` and `maxLength` parameter properties.
+To deploy registries that pass this rule, consider:

+- Configuring a `minLength` and `maxLength` constraint for the resource name parameter.
-You could also use a `uniqueString()` function to ensure the name is globally unique.
+- Optionally, you could also use a `uniqueString()` function to generate a unique name.

 For example: